 You are so right Carole about the power of prayer.
 I think sometimes we don't value it enough as a very real and valid 2-way communication channel.

-Thanks for sharing about us Arlene Webb!
+Thanks for sharing about us Arlene!
 Hopefully we can see some of your friends from church here at FAST!

 Thanks Janice, great to see you here!
 Say hi to everyone for us.